vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 ## Verifying Ethereum (and later other chain) integration

 In order to be considered for promotion from ersatz validator to Tendermint validator, an ersatz validator must prove itself to be reliable.
-This is measured by ensuring their reliability in forwarding [Ethereum events](./0036-BRIE-event_queue.md).
+This is measured by ensuring their reliability in forwarding [Chain events](./0036-BRIE-event_queue.md).
 A network parameter, `network.validators.minimumEthereumEventsForNewValidator`, is used to set the acceptable minimum count of times that an ersatz validator was the first to forward a subsequently accepted Ethereum event at least `network.validators.minimumEthereumEventsForNewValidator` times.
+An ersatz node will have to forward this number of events for each bridge.

 ## Multisig updates (and multisig weight updates if those are used)

-Vega will know the initial multisig signer list (and weights) and watch for `signer added` and `signer removed` events to track which ethereum keys are present on multisig.
+Vega will know the initial multisig signer list (and weights) and watch for `signer added` and `signer removed` events to track which ethereum keys are present on each bridge's multisig.

-Once (if) the ethereum multisig contract supports validator weights the vega node will watch for Ethereum events announcing the weight changing.
+Once (if) the multisig contracts supports validator weights the vega node will watch for Ethereum events announcing the weight changing.
-Thus for each validator that is on the multisig contract it will know the validator score (weight) the ethereum multisig is using.
+Thus for each validator that is on each multisig contract it will know the validator score (weight) the multisig is using.

-We will have `network.validators.multisig.numberOfSigners` represented on the multisig (currently `13`) but this could change.
+We will have `network.validators.multisig.numberOfSigners` represented on each multisig (currently `13`) but this could change.
 Note that `network.validators.multisig.numberOfSigners` must always be less than or equal to `network.validators.tendermint.number`.

 In the reward calculation for the top `network.validators.multisig.numberOfSigners` by `validator_score` (as seen on VEGA) use `min(validator_score, ethereum_multisig_weight)` when calculating the final reward with `0` for those who are in the top `network.validators.multisig.numberOfSigners` by score but *not* on the multisig contract.

-Thus a validator who is not there but should be has incentive to pay gas to update the multisig.
+Thus a validator who is not there but should be has incentive to pay gas to update each multisig.
 Moreover a validator who's score has gone up substantially will want to do so as well.

-As a consequence, if a potential validator joined the Vega chain validators but has *not* updated the Multisig members (and/or weights) then at the end of the epoch their score will be `0`.
+As a consequence, if a potential validator joined the Vega chain validators but has *not* updated the Multisig members (and/or weights) for each bridge, then at the end of the epoch their score will be `0`.
 They will not get any rewards.

-In the case where a node is removed due reduced delegation, or due to not meeting self-delegation criteria, or due to lack of performance, or due to a reduction in the value of `network.validators.tendermint.number`, the onus is on all of the remaining validators to remove the demoted member from the Multisig contract.
-They are incentivised to do so by all receiving a `validator_score` of `0` *in the reward calculation* until the excess member is removed.
+In the case where a node is removed due reduced delegation, or due to not meeting self-delegation criteria, or due to lack of performance, or due to a reduction in the value of `network.validators.tendermint.number`, the onus is on all of the remaining validators to remove the demoted member from all Multisig contracts.
+They are incentivised to do so by all receiving a `validator_score` of `0` *in the reward calculation* until the excess member is removed from each bridge.
 Bear in mind that currently in this situation the unpaid rewards stay in the reward pool and eventually everything gets distributed at the end of any epoch where the multisig is updated.

 Note that this could become obsolete if a future version of the protocol implements threshold signatures or another method that allows all validators to approve Ethereum actions.